tanyyyming/tanyyyming.github.io/_posts/2023-08-03-takeaways-for-cs-freshmen.md

   - general
 ---

 Where to start when I know nothing about a concept?
 Why does this terminal command not work as expected?
-Why does this bug a  ppear out of nowhere?
+Why does this bug appear out of nowhere?
 If you are ever confused by these questions, you are **not alone.**

 Recently, I completed my first-ever software engineering experience—a summer project from ByteDance which requires building an API gateway with Golang’s web frameworks.
 Before this project, I was a computer science (CS) newbie who knew nothing about network and backend development.
 Just as I expected, I have been constantly bewildered by those questions mentioned at the very beginning of this article.